Monthly Archive for July, 2008

 He said: “It was a stupid bet and we were drunk.

-“But we treated it as an army exercise and told people it was a very important delivery in order to have it delivered – I had to pay off a lot of people to get it here.”
+“But we treated it as an army exercise and told people it was a very important delivery in order to have it delivered A?a??a??
+I had to pay off a lot of people to get it here.”

 The telephone boxes arrived at Siam View hotel in Arugam bay within ten days of making the decision.